Steamed Vegetables in a Rice Cooker

 - Separately, in a heat-proof bowl that will fit inside rice cooker, layer the vegetables: sliced Napa cabbage, green beans, red peppers, onion slices, ginger, and scallions.
 Pour the hoisin sauce, Xiao Xing rice wine, sesame oil, sea salt, black pepper powder.
 Do not stir the sauces yet.

 - Place this bowl of vegetables and seasonings inside the rice cooker over the cooked boiled rice, immediately after the rice has cooked.
-The heat from the steam will cook the vegetables.
+The residual heat from the steam will cook the vegetables.
 Cover the rice cooker and let the vegetables cook for 15 to 17 minutes.
+Tip: If rice cooker has a "Keep Warm" button, press that during this stage.
+If none, the heat and steam from the cooked rice will cook the vegetables.

 - After vegetables have cooked, take out the bowl from the rice cooker.
 In a bowl, mix the cooked rice and vegetables together.
 This will be the first time you should stir the sauces so that they mix in together with the rice and ingredients.
 Serve while still warm.